arabcoders/watchstate/FAQ.md

     my_jellyfin_server:
         name: "jijiJones"
         options: { }
+#.... more users
 ```

-This yaml file helps map your users accounts in the different backends, so the tool can sync the correct user data.
+This yaml file helps map your users username in the different backends, so the tool can sync the correct user data.
+If

-Then simply run `state:sync -v` it will generate the required tokens and match users data between the backends.
-then sync the difference.
-By default, the task is scheduled to run every 3 hour, you can change the schedule by
-altering the `WS_CRON_SYNC_AT` environment variable via `ENV` page or `system:env` command.

-To have the task run automatically, you need to enable the task via the `WebUI > Tasks` page or `system:env` command.
+you added or updated mapping, you should delete `users` directory and generate new data. by running the `backend:create`
+command as described in the previous section.

 ----